anh-tong/anh-tong.github.io/_posts/2022-03-21-quadratic-hawkes.md

 ### Quadratic Hawkes proceses

 Simply, Hawkes process is a point process where we have a specific way of modeling it's intensity function. <a href="https://arxiv.org/abs/1509.07710">This paper </a> proposes quadratic Hawkes processes (QHawkes) - a generalization of Hawkes processes which is able to capture well characteristics in financial time series.
 The main motivation is that existing work ,i.e., multifractional Brownian motions in stochastic volatility models or FIGARCH, does not provide properties that math with *stylized facts*.
 Here, the stylized facts are a collective facts observed by empirical analyses.
 They include, for examples, fat tails of return distributions, slow decay of correlations.
 More importantly, this paper shows that QHawkes can describe the time reversal asymetry.
-This is interpreted some think like financial time series are not statistical symmetrical when the past and future are change.
+This is interpreted something like financial time series are not statistical symmetrical between the past and future.
 This attributes to leverage effect (past returns affects future volatities but not the other way arround).

 #### Model description